codespearhead/baileys-quickstart/README.md

 cd baileys-quickstart
 ```

-2. Download the dependencies used in the minimal working example
+2. Download the dependencies used in the minimal reproducible example

 ```
 npm i